 If talking about Ukraine in general, you will find that 26% of the pack are young specialists with one or two years of experience, 36% are middle specialists, who have been tackling IT projects for 3-5 years, and 19% are senior specialists, who have from 6 to 10 years of experience under their belts.
 11% of developers have been around for more than 10 years.

-In general, salaries depend on a developer’s seniority and language of programming.
+In general, software developer salaries depend on a their seniority and language of programming.
 Senior system architects earn the highest salaries — approximately 5,000 USD per month.
 But this level is exceptional by Ukrainian standards.
 If talking about the most popular programming language, Java, the numbers are significantly lower.
 Junior Java developers get around 700 USD, middle developers receive 2,000 USD and seniors around 3,600 USD.

 The average annual salary of a Ukrainian developer is 25,000 USD, considerably lower than the 47,000 USD in Finland or 92,000 in the US.
 If talking about hourly rates, Ukrainian developers receive around 25-40 USD.
 To compare, developers in India get 15-30 USD and in Poland — 60-70 USD.

 Ukraine is located in Europe, therefore it has a minimal time difference from other European countries.
 For instance, the time difference from Stockholm is one hour, and from London — 2 hours.
 So, it is a convenient destination for nearshoring.
-Even if you are based out of New York, there is only a 7-hour time difference, and you should be able to pull off a daily stand-up with your team if you wish.
+Even if you are based out of New York, there is only a 7-hour time difference, and you should be able to pull off a daily stand-up with your team if you wish to offshore software development to Ukraine.

 When it comes to hiring specialists from other countries, English language proficiency is one of the top client worries.
 It doesn’t take a rocket scientist to understand how important it is for a team to speak the same language.
 Ukrainian rocket scientists, sorry, IT specialists, are well aware of this requirement.
 According to DOU (a leading, local job portal) research, 67% of tech specialists have an Intermediate or Upper Intermediate level of English.
 Beyond that, there is a 12% group that stands out with an Advanced level of English.